pytorch/pytorch/docs/source/jit.rst

 the ``torch`` namespace, all functions in ``torch.nn.functional`` and most modules from ``torch.nn`` are supported in TorchScript.

-See :ref:`jit_unsupported` for a list of unsupported pytorch functions and modules.
+See :ref:`jit_unsupported` for a list of unsupported PyTorch functions and modules.

 Python Functions and Modules
 ----------------------------